RupankarCh/my-notes/Cloud Computing/AWS Cloud Practitioner/readme.md

 IAM> users> username> Access Advisor

+# Scaling
+- Vertical Scaling: Upgrading the resources, the process of increasing the capacity of an existing resource, such as a virtual machine (VM) or database, by adding more power to it.
+- Horizontal Scaling: the process of adding more machines or instances to your infrastructure to handle increased traffic or workloads.

 # EC2 (Elastic Compute Cloud/Infrastructure as a Service)
 This is the **core compute service** on AWS.
 When you launch an EC2 instance, you follow a specific process: